archana-gajula/magento-ui-automation/README.md

 # magento-ui-automation

-This repository contains automated tests for the [Magento](https://magento.softwaretestingboard.com/) website using Cypress and Cucumber.
+This repository contains automated tests for the [Magento](https://magento.softwaretestingboard.com/) web application using Cypress and Cucumber.

 ## Prerequisites